Dessert: Pies, cobblers, and clafoutis

-Pies and cobblers are a crust with a filling.
-The crust can be either made from either a pastry or crumbs.
-Pie fillings range from fruits to puddings; cobbler fillings are generally fruit-based.
-Clafoutis are made of batter poured over a fruit-based filling before baking.
+Pies and cobblers consist of a filling enclosed by a crust, which can be made from either pastry or crumbs.
+The fillings of pies can vary from fruits to puddings, whereas cobbler fillings are mostly fruit-based.
+On the other hand, clafoutis is a dessert in which batter is poured over a fruit-based filling before being baked.

 Sweet soups

 Tong sui, literally translated as "sugar water" and also known as tim tong, is a collective term for any sweet, warm soup or custard served as a dessert at the end of a meal in Cantonese cuisine.
 Tong sui are a Cantonese specialty and are rarely found in other regional cuisines of China.
 Outside of Cantonese-speaking communities, soupy desserts generally are not recognized as a distinct category, and the term tong sui is not used.

 Wines

 Dessert wines are sweet wines typically served with dessert.
 There is no simple definition of a dessert wine.
 In the UK, a dessert wine is considered to be any sweet wine drunk with a meal, as opposed to the white fortified wines (fino and amontillado sherry) drunk before the meal, and the red fortified wines (port and madeira) drunk after it.
 Thus, most fortified wines are regarded as distinct from dessert wines, but some of the less strong fortified white wines, such as Pedro Ximénez sherry and Muscat de Beaumes-de-Venise, are regarded as honorary dessert wines.
 In the United States, by contrast, a dessert wine is legally defined as any wine over 14% alcohol by volume, which includes all fortified wines - and is taxed at higher rates as a result.
 Examples include Sauternes and Tokaji Aszú.